fatih/vim-go-tutorial/README.md

 # Run it

-You can easily run the file with `:GoRun`.
+You can easily run the file with `:GoRun %`.
 Under the hood it calls `go run` for the current file.
 You should see that it prints `vim-go`.

+For whole package run with `:GoRun`.

 # Build it